top of page

 For a long time, I lived in overperformance.

-I chased validations, hustle culture and alignment through achievement.
-I believed that if I worked harder, performed better, or held everything together more tightly, I would eventually feel whole.
-Instead, I kept repeating the same cycle: push in a direction I thought I wanted to go, burn out because I wasn't creating with my true purpose, rebuild based off what I thought I should do, repeat.
+I chased validation, hustle culture, and alignment through achievement.
+I believed that if I worked harder, performed better, or held everything together more tightly, fulfillment would follow.
+Instead, I kept repeating the same cycle: push in a direction I thought I wanted, burn out, rebuild based on what I thought I should do, and repeat.

-The roles I played and the hats I wore slowly became my identity.
+The roles I played slowly became my identity.
 When those roles cracked, so did my sense of self.

 What I couldn’t ignore anymore was the pattern.